axteamant/Clow_repo/discord-self-bot/SelfBot0.3/readme.md

 		password varchar(300)
 	)
 ```
-## Thanks you and and have a nice day
+## Thanks you and and have a nice day by [Alexei Vezzola](https://www.linkedin.com/in/alexei-vezzola-b39750110/)